Choosing a doctor

-Already a UnitedHealthcare plan member?
+Looking for a UnitedHealthcare network provider?
 Sign in to your health plan account to view a list of providers for UnitedHealthcare plans or view a general list of providers.
 Remember — before you choose a provider, confirm that they're in network for your specific plan.

 Search for UnitedHealth Premium Care physicians®

 You can find a doctor’s Premium designation in the UnitedHealthcare provider directory.
 Learn more about the UnitedHealth Premium® program.

 How to choose your doctor